The Guitar Classroom

 Pace of the Book

 I've been asked by other guitar educators how to pace the book.
 First, since the book is divided into two semesters, the long-term goal is to complete each half of the book by the end of the fall or spring semester, respectively.
 Within each half, the pace really depends on a few factors.
 How often does your class meet per week?
 How long is each class session?
 Are the students able to practice at home?
 In my school, each class session is 1.5 hours long and will rotate between meeting twice or three times a week a week.
-I do expect my students to practice at home, particularly on days class doesn't meet.
+I expect my students to practice at home, particularly on days class doesn't meet.
 In that context, I am able to comfortably get through the book at a relaxed pace.
-To give perspective on my pace, in each lesson below, I've indicated where I generally am in the school year:

 Part 1 – Overview of the Guitar